mtimkovich/slippi-db/README.md

 # 🐸 Slippi DB

-Slippi DB ingests [Slippi replays][slippi] and puts the data in an SQLite database for easier parsing.
+Slippi DB ingests [Slippi replays][slippi] and puts the data into a SQLite database for easier parsing.

 The primary goal of this project is to make it easier to perform analysis of Slippi files by putting them in a more structured format.
-The end goal is to create something similar to [Ballchasing's API][ballchasing] but for Melee.
+The end goal is to have something similar to [Ballchasing's API][ballchasing] but for Melee.

-Written in [Rust][rust] and using [Peppi][peppi], slippi-db can parse gigabytes worth of Slippi files in a couple seconds.
+Written in [Rust][rust] using [Peppi][peppi], slippi-db can parse gigabytes worth of Slippi files in a couple seconds.

 ## ⌨️ Usage